telerik/ajax-docs/controls/editor/functionality/import-and-export/import-from-docx-and-rtf.md

 ## Enabling the Import Feature for DOCX and RTF

 The built-in implementation of this feature depends on the **Telerik document processing libraries**.
-Since the **Q2 2014** release, it comes with the installation of the **Telerik UI for ASP.NET AJAX** suite.You can see how to obtain the needed assemblies in the [Included Assemblies]({% slug introduction/installation/included-assemblies %}) article.
+Since the **Q2 2014** release, it comes with the installation of the **Telerik UI for ASP.NET AJAX** suite.
+You can see how to obtain the needed assemblies in the [Included Assemblies]({% slug introduction/installation/included-assemblies %}) article.

 To use the built-in **document processing libraries** integration with the **RadEditor** Export to Word feature,you need to add references to the following assemblies in your project: